 Best Secret Bars in Denver

 These secret bars are hidden in basements, alleyways and in an unassuming shops.
 Sometimes you need a passcode to enter these Denver speakeasies, sometimes you just need to know where to look.
-Below we list our favorite old time speakeasies in the Mile High City.
+Here are our favorite old time speakeasies in the Mile High City, in no particular order:

 1. Ste.
 Ellie

 Hidden below Colt & Gray in Denver’s Riverfront neighborhood, lies an unmarked glass door leading to Ste.
 Ellie.
 The door blends in unknowingly among a long stretch of brick wall on Platte Street.
 Enter and you’ll be led down the stairs to a cozy, spacious watering hole.